tomasbjerre/pull-request-notifier-for-bitbucket/README.md

  * BUTTON_TRIGGER, when trigger button in pull request view is pressed
 * Can invoke CSRF protected systems, using the ${INJECTION_URL_VALUE} variable.
 How to to that with Jenkins is described below.
 * Be configured to only trigger if the pull request mathches a filter.
 A filter text is constructed with any combination of the variables and then a regexp is constructed to match that text.
-* Add buttons to pull request view in Bitbucket.
+* Add buttons to pull request view in Bitbucket Server.
 And map those buttons to URL invocations.
 This can be done by setting the filter string to ${BUTTON_TRIGGER_TITLE} and the filter regexp to title of button.
  * Buttons can have forms associated with them, and then submit the form data using the ${BUTTON_FORM_DATA} variable.
 * Authenticate with HTTP basic authentication.
 * Optionally allow any SSL certificate.